The Main Argument For Rolling Back Net Neutrality Is Pretty Shaky

 Pai said the real losers are poor and rural Americans who have to live with slow or no internet service at all, because the smaller competitive carriers that might serve them are disincentivized from building out their networks.
 Pai believes the return of broadband to Title I and a lighter regulatory touch will result in more infrastructure investment, more jobs, and better broadband.

-PwC’s Hays points out that doing away with network neutrality rules is a change that would apply to the whole ISP industry, and might not have the intended effect of increasing competition, improving service, and lowering prices.
-In fact, he says, it’s more likely that it wouldn’t have that effect.
+PwC’s Hays points out that doing away with network neutrality rules is a change that would apply to the whole ISP industry, and might not have the hoped-for effects.
+In fact, Hays says, it’s more likely that it wouldn’t have those effects.

 “Even if rolling back net neutrality regulations does spark an increase in network investments, the questions will be ‘how much’ and ‘where,'” Hays says.
 “Deregulation is unlikely to solve the fundamental economics problem of deploying broadband networks in rural and low-income areas of the United States.”